Frequently Asked Questions

 No. COA looks at who fits together in the composition of housing units, for example on the basis of language, culture or family situation.
 People who cannot live together are not placed in the same housing unit.
 Counseling is also provided to help manage living together.

-Do single young people (up to 18 years old) also come to the shelter in Aalten?
+Do single young people (up to 18 years of age) also come to the shelter in Aalten?

-No. There are special shelters for that in other places in the Netherlands.
-In Aalten, only adults and families traveling alone are received.
+No. There are special reception centers for this purpose in other locations in the Netherlands.
+In Aalten, only adults traveling alone and families are accommodated.

 10. Cultural integration & society